organization-santhosh/terraformaws/README.md

     Terraform Apply: Runs terraform apply -auto-approve in the ./modules directory to apply the Terraform plan without interactive approval.
     This complete workflow file allows you to manually trigger a Terraform deployment with the specified environment, configure AWS credentials, and run the necessary   Terraform commands to manage your infrastructure.

+3. After adding workflow file into .github/workflows, navigate actions and run workflow by sepcifying branch and environment

+***
+This `README.md` file now includes the steps to create a GitHub organization and repository, push code, configure GitHub Actions, store secrets, run the workflow, and add the workflow file to the `.github/workflows` directory.
+Adjust any specific details such as URLs, paths, and example values to fit your actual project setup.***